 There are three choices listed, but you are free to use any appropriate title.
 The listed title definitions include:

 (MGR) – The Manager is a person hired to perform the management functions of a manager-managed LLC.
 This person may or may not be an LLC member

 (AMBR) – The Authorized Member is an owner of the LLC

 (AP) – An Authorized Person is someone authorized to execute and file records on behalf of the LLC.
 The Authorized Person is typically an attorney or accountant.

-Step 9: Sign & Date the Articles of Organization
+Step 12: Review and File the Articles of Organization

-Florida State Law Statute § 605.0105 states that an LLC Operating Agreement is optional.
+Florida Law, Statute § 605.0105, states that a Florida LLC Operating Agreement is optional.
 Despite the Operating Agreement not being required, it is recommended to have one as it can help to prevent disputes among members and protect the LLC’s legal status.

 The EIN or Employer Identification Number (also called a Federal Employer Identification Number or FEIN) is a unique 9-digit tax identification number that is assigned by the Internal Revenue Service (IRS).